Raynes/laser/README.md

 I wrote laser for a couple of reasons.

-* Enlive is HUGE!
-Over 900 lines!
-Laser is around 400 right now, and strives to be heavily documented.
 * Enlive does its job, but it is extremely complex, has terrible documentation, and at this point in time seems to be hardly maintained at all.
 * Enlive currently uses tagsoup which is ew compared to jsoup.